 Complications of NSTEMI vs STEMI:

 Complications occur both in cases.
-But some complications like cardiogenic shock, left ventricular failure, severe mitral regurgitation due to papillary muscle rupture, cardiac tamponade due to ventricular wall rupture are more in STEMI than NSTEMI due to full thickness damage of heart muscle in STEMI.
+But some complications like cardiogenic shock, left ventricular failure, severe mitral regurgitation due to papillary muscle rupture, cardiac tamponade due to ventricular wall rupture are more in STEMI (due to full thickness heart muscle damage) than NSTEMI.

 Treatment of NSTEMI vs STEMI: